hirememorey/nba-lineup-optimizer/CURRENT_STATUS.md

 ## Executive Summary
 The NBA data pipeline is **fully operational** and ready for the next phase.
 All API integration, data processing, and database persistence stages are working correctly.
 A comprehensive data sanity check confirms 100% data integrity.

-**LATEST UPDATE**: The core analysis phase is **READY TO PROCEED**.
+**LATEST UPDATE**: The core analysis phase is **COMPLETE**.
 The pipeline has successfully processed data for 710 players with raw statistics and 540 players with advanced statistics.
-All data is correctly saved and validated in the database.
+Player archetype analysis has been completed with 270 players clustered into 8 archetypes.

 ## Core Analysis Phase Status ✅